 Write YOUR Story

 Writing your own story doesn’t have to be difficult.
 Just start at the beginning.
 As you begin to think back, add a story or two.
-Those stories don’t have to be yours, but can be what someone else remembers about that time.
+The stories don’t have to be just about you but can be about other family members as well.
 The important part is that you put the story on paper.

 Here is the thing about writing.
 All too often, you find you have trouble putting the first words on paper.
 But once they are, your mind begins to open up, and more words are written.
 Before long, you may just have a waterfall of thoughts that are begging to be shared.

-If you still aren’t sure, here is a list of some of the things you can write about:
+If you still aren’t sure how to write your story, here is a list of some of the things you can use when you write your story:

 - Your birth – date, time, city, state, hospital